CHAPTER DEVELOPMENT GUIDE

 What is ACE?

 ACE Canada is a professional development organization.
 In Canada, universities and colleges have ACE chapters, or groups of members under an executive team, on their campuses.
+ACE members come together for business case competitions and other professional development events.

 What does an ACE competition consist of?